rstgroup/react-components-form/fields/autocompletefield.md

 #### model structure from example

-if we will write "name" in input and we will click on "name1" suggestion
+If we will write "name" in input and we will click on "name1" suggestion.

 ```json
 {